 Recruiting Areas: Wabash Valley/Indianapolis/Tampa to Naples, Fla.

-Jayden Everett is in his fourth season as an assistant coach for the Indiana State football program.
+Jayden Everett is in his fifth season as an assistant coach for the Indiana State football program.
 This is Everett's second stint on the Sycamore coaching staff, as he was also an assistant coach in 2009.
-Everett works with the Indiana State running backs.
+Everett works with the Indiana State running backs, and the 2016 season will be his first as ISU's recruiting coordinator.

 In 2014, the Sycamores had a historic season that saw them finish with an 8-6 overall record and, most importantly, their first trip to the NCAA FCS Playoffs since 1984 and their first postseason victory since 1983.